sictweb/bti425-2020/graded-work/assign2.md

 <br>

-### Deploy the Angular app to Heroku
+### Deploy the web API and the Angular app to Heroku

-> Note - Above, you will deploy the web service to Heroku and Atlas.
+> Note - Above, you have already deployed the web API to Heroku and Atlas.

 [Follow the guidance in the course notes](/notes/react-heroku-deploy), and deploy the Angular app to a new Heroku app.